Suoi Giang

 Location

-Situated at an altitude of nearly 1400 meters above sea level and deep in the majestic Fansipan mountain range, Suoi Giang is a highland commune in Van Chan district, Yen Bai province.
+Located at an altitude of nearly 1,400 meters above sea level within the grand Fansipan mountain range, Suoi Giang is a commune in the Van Chan district of Yen Bai province.
+The area lies approximately 12 km from the district center and encompasses eight villages, home to over 740 households primarily engaged in tea cultivation.

 Climate